manuel-192/m-m/PKGBUILDs/ncd/README.md

 Variable | Supported options | Description
 :--- | :--- | :---
 NCD_OPTS | --showdir | Makes ncd show the new directory name after changing to it.
-NCD_PATHS_OPTS | --follow-symlinks | ncd will follow symbolic links when searching for paths.<br>Note that following symbolic links may cause endless loops,<br>so be careful with this option if you have symbolic links in the search paths.<br>That's why it is not enabled by default.
+NCD_PATHS_OPTS | --follow-symlinks | `ncd` will follow symbolic links when searching for paths.<br>Note that following symbolic links may cause endless loops,<br>so be careful with this option if you have symbolic links in the search paths.<br>That's why it is *disabled* by default.
 NCD_EXCLUDES_OPTS | (none)

 <br>